suu-yi/bioinfo_proj/README.md

 ```bash
 python roary_plots.py tree.file gene_presence_absence.csv --format pdf --labels
 ```
-### Core vs soft-core vs accessory vs shell vs cloud genome?
+### Other pangenome subsets
+Number of strains in each genome according to roary, only soft-core was used in the project:

-- soft-core: strains==20 (roary)
+- soft-core: strains==20
-- accessory/shell: vaguely defined borders, so we’ll try a few options
-    - 4 ≤ strains ≤ 19 (defined by roary)
+- accessory/shell: 4 ≤ strains ≤ 19
-    - 3 ≤ strains ≤ 20
-    - 11 ≤ strains ≤ 20
-- cloud: strains ≤ 3 (roary)
+- cloud: strains ≤ 3

-***(there is a mislabelling in the roary_plots pie chart, summary_statistics.txt from roary should be more reliable???)*

 #### Creating soft-core, shell, cloud genomes